 How much should you pack for 2 weeks?

-Good question, being prepared is key to a great holiday experience and you certainly don't want to run out of clothes while you're away.
-But how much should you pack?
+Being prepared is key to a great holiday experience and you certainly don't want to run out of clothes while you're away.

-Obviously a lot will depend on the type of holiday you're planning, whether it be a beach holiday, two weeks of glitz and glamour or living it up in a ski resort, but below we'll give you a rough idea to get you started based on a 2 week beach holiday.
+A lot will depend on the type of holiday you're planning, whether it's a beach holiday, two weeks of glitz and glamour or living it up in a ski resort.
+But below we'll give you a rough idea to get you started based on a 2 week beach holiday.

-- Underwear - 1 pair for each day of your holiday, probably worth packing some spare socks if you plan on doing any hiking or long walks though.
+- Underwear - 1 pair for each day of your holiday.
+It's probably worth packing some spare socks if you plan on doing any hiking or long walks, though.

-- T Shirts/Shirts - 8-10 of these depending on your plans and potential washing facilities (or if you even want to do any washing; you are on holiday!)
-A combination of T shirts, tank tops and shirts/blouses should prepare you for most eventualities.
+- T-shirts/shirts - 8-10 of these depending on your plans and potential washing facilities.
+A combination of t-shirts, tank tops and shirts/blouses should prepare you for most eventualities.

-- Dresses - 1-2 evening dresses and a couple of light summery dresses for evenings out should do the trick.
+- Dresses - 3-4 evening dresses and a couple of light summery dresses should do the trick.

-- Jumper/Cardigan/Hooded top - It's certainly bringing one of these just in case the evening turns a bit chilly!
+- Jumper/cardigan/hooded top - It's certainly worth bringing one of these just in case the evening turns a bit chilly!

-- A sunhat! - Protect yourself from sunstroke and look fashionable while you're at it.
+- Sunhat - Protect yourself from sunstroke and look fashionable while you're at it.

 Is it better to roll or fold clothes?

-For clothes such as t shirts, jeans, swimsuits, underwear and pyjamas it's better to roll than fold; you'll save plenty of luggage space doing so.
-Bigger, bulkier items like jumpers are better folded; as are button up shirts as these are likely to crease and crumple when rolled.
+For items like t-shirts, jeans, swimsuits, underwear and pyjamas, it's better to roll than fold - you'll save plenty of luggage space doing so.
+Bigger, bulkier items like jumpers are better folded; as are button-up shirts as these are likely to crease and crumple when rolled.

 How do I choose a good suitcase?

-Both styles of suitcase have their advantages and disadvantages which we'll take a look at now:
+Both styles of suitcase have their advantages and disadvantages: